Back to blog

 • Move local admin rights to just-in-time elevation (e.g., PIM or a ticketed process).

-This quickly reduces the blast radius of credential theft, and many CMMC practices depend on having identity under control.
+This quickly reduces the blast radius of credential theft.
+A lot of CMMC practices depend on having identity under control, so getting this right early saves you a lot of rework later.

 2. Build a minimal, real asset inventory